-As unprecedented cold temperatures swept through Texas in early February, green sea turtles, afflicted by a hypothermic reaction called cold-stunning, were found by rescuers throughout the Laguna Madre.
-Our conservation partners at Padre Island National Seashore collaborated with the Texas State Aquarium and other partners to intake, document, and transport the cold-stunned turtles over at the Aquarium’s Rescue Center.
+As unprecedented cold temperatures swept through Texas in early February 2021, green sea turtles, afflicted by a hypothermic reaction called cold-stunning, were found by rescuers throughout the Laguna Madre.
+Our conservation partners at Padre Island National Seashore collaborated with the Texas State Aquarium and other partners to intake, document, and transport the cold-stunned turtles over to the Aquarium’s Rescue Center.
 Aquarium staff worked around the clock to receive, unload and care for truckloads full of cold-stunned sea turtles, and maintain the seawater systems that housed many of the impacted turtles.

 Upon the sea turtle’s arrival, the Wildlife Rescue Team assessed their health conditions and promptly started treatment for cold-stunning.
 About 900 of these sea turtles were housed in the Rescue Center’s largest heated seawater pool, where they gradually recovered to a healthy body temperature.
 The rest were still not strong enough to swim but were still closely monitored.
 Thanks to the skill and dedication of the Aquarium team, the vast majority of the cold-stunned sea turtles made a full recovery and were soon ready to be released.

 The term “cold stunning” refers to the hypothermic reaction that occurs when sea turtles are exposed to prolonged cold water temperatures.
 Initial symptoms include a decreased heart rate, decreased circulation, and lethargy, followed by shock, pneumonia and possibly death.

 Why are sea turtles affected by cold stunning?

 Sea turtles are cold-blooded reptiles that depend on external sources of heat to determine their body temperature.
 Therefore, in cold water they do not have the ability to warm themselves, and must instead migrate to warmer waters.

 (Source: National Oceanic and Atmospherics Administration)